samsucik/swing-music/README.md

 1. Ensure equaliser is set all the way to the left
 1. Ensure fading time is set to 0 seconds (or less)
 1. Check that Auto DJ contains enough songs (if not, can import entire playlist to Auto DJ)
+1. Hit `Enable Auto DJ` and watch the magic happen
+1. Preview songs in the Preview deck (enable if hidden), check the beginning, end, middle, duration, tempo, etc
+1. To add songs to Auto DJ, right click and either `Add to Auto DJ Queue`, or `Load to Deck` (to play it as the next song)

 # Useful resources